ozone10/7zip-Dark7zip/README.md

 - `7zDark.ini` - optional, more information below

 > [!IMPORTANT]
 > Ensure that you have downloaded the correct version.
-If the zip file name contains "zstd" (e.g. `7z-zstd-v24.09-v1.5.7-R1-dark-x64.zip`), it is intended for the zstd fork.
+If the zip file name contains "zstd" (e.g. `7z-zstd-v25.01-v1.5.7-R1-v0.12.0-x64.zip`), it is intended for the zstd fork.
 If you are using the wrong version, a message box titled "7‑Zip ZS" will appear when attempting to extract the archive.

 > [!NOTE]
-> Currently files are released only for x64 platform.
-You can get files for other platform from Github Actions for original 7-Zip, 7-Zip-zstd has only x64 platform.
+> Currently files are released only for x64 and arm64 platforms.
+You can get files for x86 platform for original 7-Zip and testing artifacts from Github Actions.
 Ensure that you get correct version - [main](https://github.com/ozone10/7zip-Dark7zip/actions?query=branch%3Amain) for original 7-Zip, [7z-zstd](https://github.com/ozone10/7zip-Dark7zip/actions?query=branch%3A7z-zstd) for 7-Zip-zstd.

 ## Config

-`7zDark.ini` is configuration file to allow mainly to set custom colors.
+`7zDark.ini` is configuration file to allow to set custom colors and other visual features.
+It should be in same folder as `7zFM.exe` and `7zG.exe`.

-`7zDark.ini` should be in same folder as `7zFM.exe` and `7zG.exe`.
+Without `7zDark.ini` 7-Zip still offers limited configuration via GUI interface.
+In Tools->Options...->Settings->Color Mode (dark, light, system). `7zDark.ini` has higher priority and will disable GUI setting.

 - [main]
   - mode - determine which sections color "key=value" pairs will be used and theming of title bar, buttons, scrollbars, and tooltips